fabferri/az-pattern/vnet-nat/README.md

 A good number of SNAT flows through the NAT Gateway can be established by two applications written in C#:

-*	**server.exe** (receiver role) accepts connections on custom port (i.e. TCP port 6000) coming from the remote client
+*	**server.exe** (receiver role) accepts incoming connections from a remote client on local custom port (i.e. TCP port 6000).
-*	**client.exe** (sender role) uses .NET tasks to open multiple TCP sockets in parallel and send a small amount of data (datetime, local IP, local TCP port, thread ID) to the server.
+*	**client.exe** (sender role) uses .NET tasks to open multiple TCP sockets in parallel and send a small amount of data (datetime, local IP, local TCP port, thread ID) to a remote receiver.

-The VMs in vnet2 have the role of receiver (**server.exe** is listening on specific port to accept incoming TCP connections).

-The VMs in the vnet1 have the role of sender (**client.exe** code can open multiple TCP connection to a receiver).
+In our network configuration the receivers run in the VMs of vnet2, the senders run in the VMs of vnet1.

 > *Note*
 >